About Skagit County

 To obtain a criminal background check in Skagit County, you can contact the Washington State Patrol's Criminal History Records Section.
 Locally, you may also visit the Skagit County Sheriff's Office for assistance.
 The Washington Access to Criminal History (WATCH) system allows you to perform online background checks for a fee, providing information on criminal convictions.

 You can look up sex offenders in Skagit County by using the Washington State Sex Offender Information Center.
 This registry is managed by the Washington Association of Sheriffs and Police Chiefs and provides a searchable database of registered sex offenders.
-The Skagit County Sheriff's Office also provides resources and links to the state registry for local inquiries.

 Voter registration in Skagit County is handled by the Skagit County Auditor's Elections Division at 700 South Second Street, Mount Vernon, WA 98273, or by calling (360) 416-1702.
 Washington residents can register to vote online at www.vote.wa.gov up to 8 days before any election, or register in person at the Elections Office by the same deadline.
-Once registered, Skagit County automatically mails ballots to all registered voters for every election, as Washington conducts all elections by mail, eliminating the need to request absentee ballots separately.
+Once registered, the county automatically mails ballots to all registered voters for every election, as Washington conducts all elections by mail, eliminating the need to request absentee ballots separately.

-Property records in Skagit County can be accessed through two primary offices: the Skagit County Recorder's Office and the Skagit County Assessor's Office, both located at 700 South Second Street, Mount Vernon, WA 98273.
+Property records in Skagit County can be accessed through two primary offices: the Skagit County Auditor's Office and the Skagit Assessor's Office, both located at 700 South Second Street, Mount Vernon, WA 98273.
 The Recorder's Office website at www.skagitcounty.net/recorder offers free online searching of recorded deeds, mortgages, liens, and other land documents dating back to the 1800s.
 The Assessor's Office provides a free online property search tool and GIS mapping system at www.skagitcounty.net/assessor where you can find tax assessments, ownership information, property characteristics, sales history, and parcel maps by searching address, parcel number, or owner name.

 Birth and death certificates for events occurring in Skagit County are available through the Skagit County Health Department - Vital Records Division at 700 South Second Street, Mount Vernon, WA 98273, or by calling (360) 416-1508.
 Certificates cost $25 for the first copy and $20 for additional copies ordered simultaneously, with processing taking 5-10 business days for in-person or mail requests.
 You must provide valid photo identification and prove you are an eligible person under Washington law (RCW 70.58A), such as an immediate family member or legal representative.
 Alternatively, vital records can be ordered through the Washington State Department of Health at (360) 236-4300 or online via VitalChek for expedited service with additional fees.